 What are the things that bother you and the things that you would like to change?

-The ready-made life goal planner printable relates to seven different areas of your life (family, health, financial, social, education, career, and character).
-If you want to focus on different areas, then click on the printable to edit it.
+If you want to focus on different areas, then click on the button above to edit the life goal planner printable.
 All the text is editable and can be changed to suit your needs.
-If you do change the text then be sure to change it on all of the relevant printables (see below).
+If you decide to change the text, then be sure to change it on all the relevant printables below as well.

 Step 2: What is a perfect life in your opinion?